liewsanmin/liewsanmin.github.io/resume.md

 <br>
 <h1>Resume</h1>

-<b>OBJECTIVE</b> : Looking for a full time position during Summer / Fall 2018 in a Software, Electrical, or Computer Engineering field
+<b>OBJECTIVE</b> : Computer Engineering student with 2-year experience in telematics, powersports, and automation industry.
+Aiming to fill a full-time position during Fall 2018 to utilize my experience in writing software and debugging hardware applications.